0LNetworkCommunity/libra-framework/README.md

 There isn't any code regarding database, consensus, networking, virtual machines here.
 That code belongs in Diem Platform.
 There are many vendors of the Diem technologies, and 0L maintains a version which brings in maintenance upgrades from our peers.

 # Technology Strategy
-In general, we have a light touch approach, and abstract this framework with very clear APIS.
-[Read Dependency Management](./docs/core_devs/dependency_management.md)
+In general, we have a light touch approach with our upstream dependencies, and optimize for clean APIs easily pull changes from vendors (and even ultimately have freedom to change infrastructure vendors)[Read Dependency Management](./docs/core_devs/dependency_management.md)

 ### [Go To Documentation](./docs/README.md)